Lemonade Server Spec

 /api/v1/unload- Unload a model - GET

-/api/v1/health- Check server health - GET
+/api/v1/health- Check server status, such as models loaded - GET

 /api/v1/stats- Performance statistics from the last request - GET